-He sat in the darkness.
-In the still of the night.
+He was sitting quietly in the still of the night.
 He stared ahead into nothing.
 His insides was a direct opposite of the stillness.

 Yemi watched the credits of The Train rolling.
 He was not smiling instead his heart beat had refused to calm.
 He was feeling like someone was sucking all the air from his room.

 The movie he had just seen was a documentary film about the years of an Evangelist Christian film maker.
 Needless to say, life had not been easy for him.